Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A Case Study in Minimalist Market Design: Pandemic Medical Resource Allocation

-Several bioethicists and clinicians criticize single-principle priority point systems solely based on SOFA for ignoring multiple ethical values.
-These critics emphasize the need to integrate a variety of ethical values and advocate for a \textit{multi-principle} approach, see, e.g., \citet{white:09} and \citet{maryland:17}. \citet{white:09} describe a multi-principle priority point system where several ethical values are placed on a numerical scale and summed up across ethical values to arrive at a single number.
-Variants of the system shown in Table 1 are widespread the leading multi-principle priority point system for ventilators.\footnote{\citet{kamp:20} reports that several hundred hospitals around the country have adopted this system.}
+Several bioethicists and clinicians criticize single-principle priority point systems solely based on the SOFA score for ignoring multiple ethical values.
+These critics emphasize the need to integrate a variety of ethical values and they advocate for a \textit{multi-principle} approach (e.g., \citealp{white:09} and \citealp{maryland:17}). \citet{white:09} describes a multi-principle priority point system where several ethical values are placed on a numerical scale and summed up across ethical values to arrive at a single number.
+Variants of the system shown in Table 1 are widespread as the leading multi-principle priority point system for ventilators,\footnote{\citet{kamp:20} reports that several hundred US hospitals had adopted this system at the outset of the Covid-19 pandemic.} and more than half of US states adopted either a single- or multiple-principle priority point system during the Covid-19 pandemic \citep{whyte:20}.

-Table 1 shows how the ethical values of saving the most lives, saving the most years of life, and the life-cycle principle are integrated through an additive formula.
-As an example, consider a hypothetical patient with a SOFA score of seven.
-She obtains two points based on the ethical value of saving the most lives.
-If the patient has no chronic diseases or comorbidities and is between 61-74 years old, she obtains four more points based on the other two ethical values yielding a total of six.
-A patient with a lower total point score has a higher priority for the resource than a patient with a higher total point score.\footnote{Most protocols specifies a tie-breaker between patients with identical total points, although the South Carolina protocol fails to provide one.} More than half of US states use either a single- or multiple-principle priority point system \citep{whyte:20}.